U-verse TV: Services

 AT&T used the Ericsson Mediaroom platform to deliver U-verse TV via IPTV from the headend to the consumer's receiver, required for each TV.
 Transmissions use digital H.264 (MPEG-4 AVC) encoding, compared to the existing deployments of MPEG-2 codec and the discontinued analog cable TV system.
 The receiver box does not have a RF tuner, but is an IP multicast client that requests the channel or "stream" desired.
 U-Verse TV supports up to four/six active streams at once, depending on service tier.
 The system uses individual unicasts for video on demand, central time shifting, start-over services and other programs.

-U-verse TV packages

-AT&T grouped its general channels into progressive packages (U-family, U200, U300, and U450); each adds channels to the package before it, with rare exceptions.
-All subscribers receive at least the equivalent of the U-family package, which also includes 65 of the 75 Stingray Music channels.
-Many U-family channels were also available on the historical U-basic package.
-The historical U400 package is identical to the U450 package, except that U450 automatically includes the HD Services package.

-Specialty channels were grouped into a la carte packages, which can be combined with the general packages: The Sports Package; ESPN College Extra; Fox Soccer Plus HD; NBA League Pass; HD Services; HD Premium Tier; Paquete Español; and Adult.
-Paquete Español can be combined with a higher-tier package and is then called U200 Latino, U300 Latino, or U450 Latino.
-Additionally, channels grouped as Internationals are available a la carte in language groups or singly, and a number of premium movie packages are available to premium package or higher-tier subscribers.
-High-definition TV technology is required to access HD channels.